Selected Questions and Answers

 No, you only need a database login with sufficient rights to read or write data and metadata to support whatever operation is desired.
 To read data from a table, and write it to a file, only read permissions on the database would be indicated.
 To be able to create a new table, and insert data into it, more permissions would be needed.
 To read data and then modify the rows in place using UPDATE, yet a different set of permissions might be required.

 IRI Workbench is the Eclipse front-end (graphical job design client) piece, which runs on Windows, Linux, and macOS.
 The back-end SortCL program in the CoSort package/Voracity platform -- which is the data manipulation, mapping, munging, masking, and mining engine -- runs on all the above, plus all flavors of Unix including AIX, Solaris, HP-UX, and z/i/pSeries Linux.
-Native hosts or virtual machines shoud be considered similarly for this discussion.
+Native hosts or virtual machines should be considered similarly for this discussion.

 Again, because SortCL is the back-end engine, and IRI Workbench is the front-end, for multiple IRI products, this answer applies not only to CoSort (sort) and Voracity (ETL, etc.) jobs, but also to FieldShield, RowGen, NextForm, and DarkShield.
 The requirements for Windows and Linux are similar as far as hardware is concerned.

-A minimum configuration for Workbench would be 4GB of RAM and 10GB of free disk space, after the installation of any VMs, DBs, etc. Workbench includes a JRE.
+The minimum configuration for Workbench is 4GB of RAM and 10GB of free disk space, after the installation of any VMs, DBs, etc. Workbench includes a JRE.
 Workbench and CoSort are tested and supported back to XP on Windows.
 We also test with various major Linux distributions of both Debian and Red Hat package management standards.
 However, 6GB and up works best for each system to accommodate multiple database connections and table parsing for metadata and job definition.
 In fact, for schema with hundreds of tables to enumerate, as much as 64GB of RAM could be appropriate for the Workbench machine(s) where DB-related jobs are built.

 We recommend where possible co-location of the licensed back-end (SortCL executable) on, or within close network proximity to, your database source or target server(s) for performance reasons, particularly if there are known network bottlenecks.
 When it comes to data masking in FieldShield, DarkShield, and test data generation via RowGen, the bottleneck is typically in network performance AND I/O; the time it takes you currently to read and write your data now is roughly the time it will take you to mask, subset, or synthesize it, too.
 This is therefore another reason for same-system colocation where possible, or at least optimal I/O subsystems for the software use in volume (e.g., fibre channel, SSD, multi-core, fewer conncurrent processes, etc.).